Summer camping is open at some sites.

 - Keep a distance of 2.5m between each camp site for fire safety.

 - Be respectful of the whenua - no digging, burying waste, polluting or littering the land.

 - Manage your waste.
 Take your rubbish with you when you leave, this includes pallets and any other items at your camp.

-- Do not put rubbish bags out near the roadside.
-This is illegal dumping.
+- Don't put rubbish bags out near the roadside - this is illegal dumping.